 The electric utility’s process for monitoring the progress made implementing the preferred resource plan in accordance with the schedules and milestones set out in the implementation plan and for reporting significant deviations in a timely fashion to those managers or officers who have the authority to initiate corrective actions to ensure the supply-side resources are implemented as scheduled.

-A summary and overall explanation comparing the investment levels reflected in the general categories of capital expenditure contained in the electric utility’s five (5)-year capital investment plan submitted under section 393.1400.4, RSMo, and the investment levels underlying the electric utility’s preferred resource plan.
+A summary and overall explanation comparing the resource-related investment levels reflected in the general categories of capital expenditure contained in the electric utility’s five (5)-year capital investment plan submitted under section 393.1400.4, RSMo, and the investment levels underlying the electric utility’s preferred resource plan.

 Short-term capacity needs.